michaeldorner/rsquare2024/content/english/program/index.md

 {{< accordion "Day 3" >}}

 ### Morning

-We end our research retreat by discussing potential strategies and what is necessary to get to the visions.
+We discuss potential strategies and what is necessary to get to the visions.

+We end our research retreat with a joint lunch at the [location](venue).

 {{< /accordion >}}